-Police-recorded offences involving a knife or sharp instrument rose to 45,627 for the year to December from 42,555 in 2018, figures released by the Office for National Statistics (ONS) on Thursday showed.
+Police-recorded offences involving a knife or sharp instrument rose to 46,265 for the year to March, up from 43,706 in the previous 12 months, according to information released by the Office for National Statistics (ONS) on Friday.

-The number of such offences rose 13% in the West Midlands and by 5% in London, but dropped 9% in West Yorkshire – the three areas of the country with the highest rate per 100,000 population.
+The number of such offences rose 7% in London, but dropped 10% in West Yorkshire and remained the same in the West Midlands – the three areas of the country with the highest rate per 100,000 population.

 The report said: “Knife or sharp instrument offences continue to be concentrated in metropolitan areas across England and Wales, with around a third (34%) of all offences recorded by the police in London.”

 The total includes the bodies of the 39 Vietnamese people found in a lorry in Grays, Essex, in October.
-Excluding this, the number would have fallen by 4%, the ONS said.
+Excluding this, the number would have risen by 3%.

-The figures also show a 15% rise of homicides recorded by the Metropolitan Police in the last year – to 146 from 127.
+The figures also show a 23% rise of homicides recorded by the Metropolitan Police in the latest year – to 142 from 115.

-Of all recorded homicides last year, 40% involved a knife or sharp instrument, a similar proportion to 2018, according to the data.
+Of all recorded homicides in the 12 months to March, 39% involved a knife or sharp instrument, slightly less than the previous period, according to the data.

-The figures do not include Greater Manchester Police, which is unable to provide data due to ongoing problems with a new computer system.
+The figures do not include Greater Manchester Police, who are unable to provide data due to ongoing problems with a new computer system.

 Last year, Prime Minister Boris Johnson announced that he would lead a new Cabinet committee looking at ways to tackle crime.